Skip to Content

 Expertise & Veterinary Disclosure

-I am a lifelong horse owner with 30+ years of hands-on experience managing Thoroughbreds and other breeds — but I am not a licensed veterinarian.
-The nutritional information in this guide is for educational purposes only, based on industry research and personal barn experience.
+I am a lifelong horse owner with 30+ years of hands-on experience managing Thoroughbreds at Fair Grounds, Evangeline Downs, and Delta Downs in Louisiana — but I am not a licensed veterinarian.
+The information in this guide is for educational purposes, based on industry research and personal barn experience.
 Always consult your equine veterinarian before making significant diet changes, especially for horses with Cushing’s (PPID), EMS, or insulin dysregulation.
+Miles Henry, Louisiana Owner License #67012.

-Soaking senior horse feed into a mash is often the most important preparation change you can make for a horse with dental issues.
+Soaking senior feed into a mash is often the most important single change you can make for a horse with dental issues.

 How to Choose the Right Senior Horse Feed

-Feeding senior horses becomes complicated because the same age group presents very different problems.
-A 22-year-old horse with worn teeth and poor condition needs a completely different approach than a 20-year-old with metabolic disease and a cresty neck.
+Feeding senior horses is complicated because the same age group presents very different problems.
+A 22-year-old with worn teeth and poor condition needs a completely different approach than a 20-year-old with metabolic disease and a cresty neck.
 Getting it right starts with identifying which problem you’re actually solving.

 Dental Issues and Feed Texture

-Senior horse with worn teeth — dental issues in older horses require soaked or mashed feeds for adequate nutrition
+Senior horse with worn teeth requiring soaked or mashed feed for adequate nutrition

 Dental wear is the most common reason senior horses can no longer adequately process long-stem hay.